Interview with Chris Aerfeldt

-For me, a picture is a place where I can place a mass of potentially contradictory information and have it co-exist in a truthful yet complex way.
+I get overwhelmed easily - I absorb too much information and somehow need to process and make sense of it.
+So for me, a picture is a place where I can place a mass of potentially contradictory information and have it co-exist in a truthful yet complex way.
 There are always multiple situations, stories and points of view combined in each artwork; both the bitter and the sweet.
 The paintings act like visual filing cabinets - a space for the messy and beautiful to be deposited together.

+Going deeper is just what I do by default.
 I can't help it.
 Instead of shutting the door and blocking out information, or escaping to some sort of mindless distraction or anaesthetising activity, I delve inside myself, and simultaneously spend hours researching whatever topic intrigues me at the time.
 Art is a way to face difficult things head on; processing and ordering aspects of life as honestly as I can.

-We often seem to assume that newest is best, but I see history as continuing to repeat itself and human nature as unchanging, so the choice of paint and the use of painting traditions is a way for me to subtly refer to this.
+We often assume that newest is best, but I see history as continuing to repeat itself and human nature as unchanging, so the choice of paint and the use of painting traditions is a way for me to subtly refer to this.

 I quite like the idea of being thought of as slightly retrograde in an art world establishment that is largely in love with newer technology.